-- Attend at least one civic, service or community meeting. - Try to meet at least five new people. - Make a telephone call to an old friend you haven't talked to in a while and just chat.
+- Attend at least one civic, service, or community meeting. - Try to add at least five new people to your professional contacts list. - Make a telephone call to an old friend you haven't talked to in a while and just chat. - Spend some time touring a client's place of business at no charge to the client.

-- Spend some time touring a client's place of business at no charge to the client. - · Send someone you know who received some good press a copy of the newspaper article and a congratulatory note. - · Attend an education program and sit with lawyers you don't already know.
+- Send someone you know who received some good press a copy of the article and a congratulatory note. - Attend an education program and sit with lawyers you don't already know.